tumido/FIT-VUT-projects/README.md

     1. LaTeX basics
     2. Use LaTeX for math formulas
     3. Pictures and tables
+    4. How to cite correctly
 * IPK
     1. Client - Server application (client requests info  about an user and server responds what it is able to find in local `/etc/passwd`)
+* IPP
+    1. In PHP create XML query script
+    2. In Python 3 make a script for C statistics, conut keywords, identificators, etc.

 Subjects not listed
 -------------------